 The next steps will include driving recruitment in our local area, and neighbouring cities.
 We’ve already started eyeing up potential business networks and other sources of local contacts.

 We have exciting projects ahead, with opportunities for user panel members to help us develop online filing services, online payments, and more.

 It isn’t only current users of Companies House services that we need; we want people who are past users, as well as those who have never used our services.

 We particularly want to find more people in the Cardiff and the south Wales area, so that we can invite more people into our Cardiff base to test our services.

-If you’re interested in helping shape our future services, you can sign up to join the user panel.
+If you’re interested in helping shape our future services, sign up to join the user panel.